Bfgeshka/awesome-c/README.md

 * [openvenues/libpostal](https://github.com/openvenues/libpostal) - A C library for parsing/normalizing street addresses around the world.
 Powered by statistical NLP and open geo data.
 * [propublica/simple-tiles](https://github.com/propublica/simple-tiles) - Simple tile generation for maps.
 * [simplegeo/libgeohash](https://github.com/simplegeo/libgeohash) - A pure C implementation of the Geohash algorithm.
+* [webglearth/gdaldem_web](https://github.com/webglearth/gdaldem_web) - Utility for encoding elevation data (DEM) for use on the web (with WebGL Earth).
+Elevation value is encoded into RGB.

 ## Standard Libraries ##
 Implementations of the C standarts